PanTrakX/Generic-MMO-Backend/README.md

 AuthServer = Web Server responsible for the authentication
 UniverseServer = Web Server responsible for the persistent storage of the game (Couldn't find a better naming)
 MatchmakingServer = Web Server that acts as intermediary between the client and the GameServerManager
-GameServerManager = A cluster manager responsible for starting/stoping GameInstanceServers
+GameServerManager = A cluster manager responsible for starting/stoping GameServerInstances
-GameInstanceServer = An instance of the game server
+GameServerInstance = An instance of the game server

 PlayerClient = The game client of the player